Connect with others who understand.

 There are several types of surgery you may receive throughout breast cancer treatment.
 During a lumpectomy, the tumor and a small part of the surrounding breast are removed.
 In a mastectomy, the entire breast is removed.
 Either of these surgeries may later be followed by reconstructive surgery to help repair the breast.

-People with breast cancer may also receive surgery to remove the lymph nodes — small structures that help filter harmful substances out of the body.
+People with breast cancer may also undergo surgery to remove the axillary lymph nodes — small structures in your armpit that help filter harmful substances.
 By looking more closely at the lymph nodes, your doctor can determine whether cancer cells have begun to spread beyond the breast.

 3. Radiation